mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 A high-burn thruster is an auxiliary chemical rocket designed to give a temporary speed boost to a ship.
-This is done by adding a reaction drive whose Thrust is cumulative with that of the ship’s regular drive system.
+This is done by adding a reaction drive whose Thrust is cumulative with that of the ship's regular drive system.
 A reaction drive used as a high-burn thruster should require far less fuel than a ship that uses reaction drives as its main source of thrust because typical